Tom Wolfe: Novels

 Throughout his early career, Wolfe had planned to write a novel to capture the wide reach of American society.
 Among his models was William Makepeace Thackeray's Vanity Fair, which described the society of 19th-century England.
 In 1981, he ceased his other work to concentrate on the novel.

 Wolfe began researching the novel by observing cases at the Manhattan Criminal Court and shadowing members of the homicide squad in The Bronx.
 While the research came easily, he encountered difficulty in writing.
 To overcome his writer's block, Wolfe wrote to Jann Wenner, editor of Rolling Stone, to propose an idea drawn from Charles Dickens and Thackeray: to serialize his novel.
 Wenner offered Wolfe around $200,000 to serialize his work.
 The frequent deadline pressure gave him the motivation he had sought, and from July 1984 to August 1985, he published a new installment in each biweekly issue of Rolling Stone.

 Later Wolfe was unhappy with his "very public first draft" and thoroughly revised his work, even changing his protagonist, Sherman McCoy.
 Wolfe had originally made him a writer, but recast him as a bond salesman.
 Wolfe researched and revised for two years, and his The Bonfire of the Vanities was published in 1987.
 The book was a commercial and critical success, spending weeks on bestseller lists and earning praise from the very literary establishment on which Wolfe had long heaped scorn.

 Because of the success of Wolfe's first novel, there was widespread interest in his second.
 This novel took him more than 11 years to complete; A Man in Full was published in 1998.
 The book's reception was not universally favorable, though it received glowing reviews in Time, Newsweek, The Wall Street Journal, and elsewhere.
 An initial printing of 1.2 million copies was announced and the book stayed at number one on The New York Times bestseller list for ten weeks.
 Noted author John Updike wrote a critical review for The New Yorker, complaining that the novel "amounts to entertainment, not literature, even literature in a modest aspirant form."
-His comments sparked an intense war of words in the print and broadcast media among Wolfe and Updike, and authors John Irving and Norman Mailer, who also entered the fray.
+His comments sparked an intense war of words in the print and broadcast media between Wolfe and Updike.
+Authors John Irving and Norman Mailer also entered the fray.
 The novel was selected to be adapted into a television series by Netflix in 2021.